Embassy of the Philippines, Ottawa

 The Embassy of the Philippines in Ottawa is the diplomatic mission of the Republic of the Philippines to Canada.
-Opened in 1971, it is currently located at 30 Murray Street in the ByWard Market neighborhood of central Ottawa, roughly between the U.S. and Danish embassies.
+Opened in 1971, it is currently located at 30 Murray Street in the ByWard Market neighbourhood of central Ottawa, roughly between the U.S. and Danish embassies.

 History

 The Philippine Embassy in Ottawa was opened on March 1, 1971, with Privado G. Jimenez becoming the first resident Philippine ambassador to Canada.
 Notably, the Embassy is not the first Philippine diplomatic mission in Canada; the Philippine Consulate General in Vancouver is older, dating back to 1956.

 Several Filipino diplomats posted to Canada were recalled in May 2019 by Foreign Affairs Secretary Teodoro Locsin Jr., ostensibly to pressure the Canadian government to take action in resolving the Canada–Philippines waste dispute, where several garbage-laden shipping containers were shipped to the Philippines from Canada and had been a sticking point in relations between the two countries for a number of years.
 The dispute was finally resolved around two weeks later with Canada taking back the containers, and the diplomats were promptly dispatched back to Canada by the DFA to resume their posts.